 Note: Enrollment in the nursing core courses requires formal acceptance into the nursing major.
 Students must pass the nursing core courses with a grade of “C+” or higher (per nursing grade scale).

-- NURS300 Fundamentals of Professional Nursing
+- NURS300 Fundamentals of Professional Nursing (Note: NURS300 is a nursing major course completed before program entry)

 - NURS310 Assessment and Skills for Nursing